UWPCEPy330/flask-mailroom/README.md

 ```
 $ git init                # Only necessary if this is not already a git repository
 $ heroku create
-$ git push heroku master  # If you have any changes or files to add, commit them before you push.
+$ git push heroku development:main  # If you have any changes or files to add, commit them before you push.
+This assumes that you're deploying from the *development* branch.
 $ heroku addons:create heroku-postgresql:hobby-dev
 $ heroku run python setup.py
 $ heroku open